cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 ### Response

-{{% 201-code %}} A response header, `Location`, will contain the URL within Cobalt API of the new attachment which you can use only to DELETE the attachment.
+{{% 201-code %}}
+The `Location` response header contains the URL of the new attachment within the Cobalt API.
+You can use this URL only to [delete the attachmnent](./#delete-an-attachment).

 ## Delete an Attachment